w3c-ccg/vc-test-suite-implementations/README.md

 verification of VCs with `Ed25519Signature2020` signature to pass verification tests.

+As of 2023, `Ed25519Signature2018` is no longer supported, so please update your existing implementations to use `Ed25519Signature2020` if you were previously using `Ed25519Signature2018`.

 #### Status List 2021 Test Suite

 * `StatusList2021` and `Revocation`/`Suspension`- Combining the `StatusList2021`